-The thermal solution needs to ensure that the processor temperature does not exceed the Processor Base 1.
-Power Specification Temperature.
+The thermal solution needs to ensure that the processor temperature 1. does not exceed the Processor Base Power Specification Temperature.

-- 2. For M Processor line specification, thermal designs should ensure a Tjmax of 90C in sustained Processor Base Power (a.k.a TDP) workload for guaranteed performance.
+2. For M - Processor line specification, thermal designs should ensure a Tjmax of 90C in sustained Processor Base Power (a.k.a TDP) workload for guaranteed performance.
 TCC Offset=10 and Tau value should be programed into MSR 1A2h.
 The recommended TCC_Offset averaging Tau is 5s.
 Operating the part above 90C will result in higher power.
-Refer to Turbo Implementation Guide (TIG) for evaluate TCC_Offset averaging Tau values. - 3.
-The processor junction temperature is monitored by Digital Temperature Sensors (DTS).
-For DTS accuracy, refer to Digital Thermal Sensor.
+Refer to Turbo Implementation Guide (TIG) for evaluate TCC_Offset averaging Tau values.